loader

 Kale Channa

-The beautiful, flavourful & mildly spiced soft-cooked aromatic stew, the moth lentils or matki or moth beans can be made into a North Indian Punjabi style dal or a Maharashtrian alternative.
-It is normally made into a less spicy dairy-free vegan soup with a tasty combination of delectable healthy dinnertime main meal options.
-Often sprouted lentils are used for the preparation of Moth Dal making it healthy delights of transliteration – that has a rich and a nutty taste.
+The beautiful, flavourful & mildly spiced soft-cooked aromatic stew can be made with moth lentils (matki or moth beans) into a North Indian Punjabi-style dal or a Maharashtrian alternative.
+It is normally made into a less-spicy dairy-free vegan soup, with a tasty combination of healthy, delectable main meal options.
+Often sprouted lentils are used to prepare Moth Dal, making it a healthy delight of transliteration with a rich, nutty taste.

 Basic information

-The tiny cylindrical-shaped lentil, which is also known as matki, is mostly found in the shades of light brown or tan with the inner part of the bean being slightly yellow.
-Primarily, Moth Beans Dal Recipe is made from dried Matki dal that is small tan or brown coloured beans oblong in shape, sometimes, called Turkish gram or dew bean.
+The tiny, cylindrical lentil, also known as matki, is mostly found in shades of light brown or tan, with the inner part of the bean slightly yellow.
+Primarily, Moth Beans Dal Recipe is made from dried Matki dal, which are small, tan or brown-coloured, oblong beans, sometimes called Turkish gram or dew bean.
 The raw tiny beans go well in salads, snacks and curries.

 Details